Sibasish07/EigenvestorQAOA/README.md

 ## Acknowledgements

-We would like to thank the developers of circ and other open-source libraries used in this project for their invaluable contributions to the field of quantum computing.
+We want to thank the developers of circ and other open-source libraries used in this project for their invaluable contributions to the field of quantum computing.

 ---